-Currently, I am preparing my next study guide for the upcoming Summer 2020 teaching series entitled, “The Hidden Hand of God: God’s Providential Protection of His People.”
+Currently, I am preparing my next study guide for a teaching series entitled, “The Hidden Hand of God: God’s Providential Protection of His People.”
 This will be a multi-part study of the Book of Esther and will complement the sermon series.
 I will make available both print and electronic copies of the study in June 2020.
 Below, I’ve provided a few excerpts from the draft.
 Keep in mind that I am in both the writing and editing stages.

 As the only book in the Bible that does not mention the divine name,[i] Esther’s place in Scripture has been questioned and scrutinized.[ii]
 However, the careful reader will quickly discover that although the name of God is not mentioned, the hand of God is evident in the preservation of His people.

 Author: The author is likely a Jew who had experienced the Exile first-hand.
 His understanding and familiarity with both the Persian and Jewish cultures support the theory that he was a Persian-Jew.
 Furthermore, the author is unapologetically pro-Jewish and surprisingly portrays Persia in a modestly favorable light.
 He does, however, demonstrate that the Jews have an enemy in the government, Haman an evil politician who is second only to the King, who would stop at nothing to see them annihilated.